 Exporting Your Metrics

-While you’re able to export guide data (such as the schedule) from the Advanced Tools menu, located on the guide dashboard, you can only export metrics data from the metrics dashboard.
+While you’re able to export guide data (such as the schedule) from the more options menu located on the guide dashboard, you can only export metrics data from the metrics dashboard.
 Before exporting your metrics, make sure to adjust the date range so your export includes the data you need.

-It will not be possible to export all metrics in a single document.
-We’ll send you a separate spreadsheet for each metric selected.
+It is not be possible to export all metrics in a single document.
+You'll receive a separate spreadsheet for each metric selected to your email.

-If you’d like to download a pre-generated graph, rather than creating your own, you’ll be able to do that by clicking on the Download button, located in the upper right corner of each metric section.
-You may also download a CSV or XLSX spreadsheet from the same location.
+If you’d like to download a pre-generated graph, rather than creating your own, scroll to the metric you'd like to export, and click the Download button, located in the upper right corner.
+You may also download a CSV or XLSX spreadsheet from the same location by selecting Export data.